jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-27-unit-testing-publishers.markdown

 }
 ```

 This bit just declares the types of values and errors you're interested in: it must match the Publisher's emitted types, so you'll use `TimeInterval` and `Never`.
-You'll notice a few build errors now; again, you'll rely on Xcode's fix-its to show the path forward.
+You'll notice a few build errors now; Xcode's fix-its to show the path forward.
 After applying them, you should see three new method stubs:

 ```swift
 class TestSubscriber: Subscriber {